 Most importantly, the author takes the reader through detailed information regarding alcohol chemistry and safety to stress the importance of a solid, how-to-make-moonshine process to prevent accidents and dangerous batches from harming anyone.

-All in all I found Moonshine! to be a great read, for both it’s historical as well as practical significance.
-It’s not common knowledge that backyard distilleries are not only potentially legal, but that small scale distillation is on the rise in the United States.
-In my home state of Vermont, where a craft beer boom is currently underway, a lesser known craft distillation boom is also underway as a number of small scale distilleries have opened up to produce specialty spirits, often with a local flare including Vermont produced maple.
-Our local technical college even recently taught an 11-day course on small scale distillation to encourage the distillation boom.
+All in all, I found Moonshine! to be a great read, for both its historical as well as practical significance.
+It’s not common knowledge that backyard distilleries are not only potentially legal but that small-scale distillation is on the rise in the United States.
+In my home state of Vermont, where a craft beer boom is currently underway, a lesser-known craft distillation boom is also underway as a number of small-scale distilleries have opened up to produce specialty spirits, often with a local flare including Vermont-produced maple.